Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Review of semisimple Hopf algebras and Hopf crossed modules

-\end{lemma} \begin{proof} We verify the defining properties of the Haar integral in Definition \ref{def:haar-integral}.
-For $\Fun{X} \ot \CC E$ this is straightforward, since it is just a tensor product of two Hopf algebras and $\delta_{1_X} \in \Fun{X}$ and $\frac{1}{\vert E \vert} \sum_{e \in E} e$ are the Haar integrals of the two Hopf algebras.
+\end{lemma} \begin{proof}{It is clear that both Hopf algebras are finite dimensional and involutory, hence semisimple, by Theorem~\ref{prop:haar-integral0}.} We verify the defining properties of the Haar integral in Definition \ref{def:haar-integral}.
+For $\Fun{X} \ot \CC E$ this is straightforward, since it is just a tensor product of two Hopf algebras and $\delta_{1_X} \in \Fun{X}$ and $\frac{1}{\vert E \vert} \sum_{e \in E} e\in \CC E$ are the Haar integrals of the two Hopf algebras.